Shuri (character): Fictional character biography

 The princess of Wakanda, Shuri is T'Chaka's youngest child and only daughter.
 From a very young age, Shuri coveted the Black Panther mantle.
 She attempts to challenge the then-Black Panther, her uncle S'yan, for the mantle, only to discover that he had already been defeated by her older half-brother T'Challa.
 During an attack on Wakanda by Klaw and a group of his mercenaries, she uses the Ebony Blade to defeat the Russian Radioactive Man, killing him in the process.
 Because she is shell-shocked by her first kill, T'Challa promises to train her in hand-to-hand combat, enabling her to fight on her own terms should she ever need to take his place as leader of Wakanda.

 While T'Challa and his wife Queen Ororo are away as members of the Fantastic Four, American battleships aligned with Erik Killmonger moved in on Wakanda.
 With their King away, Shuri and her advisers decide to sneak onto the ships in the night and incapacitate them.
 During the raid Shuri is captured by Killmonger's men and thrown in a cell.
 She challenges Killmonger himself to a fight but, seeing her as beneath him, he sends a group of his men to battle her.
 She defeats them easily and is broken out of her cell by Zuri, one of T'Challa's advisers.
 After T'Challa and Ororo leave the Fantastic Four and return to Wakanda, the Skrulls invade Wakanda as a part of Secret Invasion.
 Shuri and her uncle S'yan lead most of the Wakandan army on an assault against the invading Skrulls, while T'Challa and Ororo battle their leaders.

 Prince Namor of Atlantis attempts to recruit T'Challa for the Cabal, a secret council of supervillains run by Doctor Doom.
 He rejects the offer but is attacked by the various members, and is left in a comatose state.
 Queen Ororo nominates Shuri as his successor, and she successfully completes the various trials, granting herself access to the heart-shaped herb.
-However, when she consumes the herb, the Wakandan Panther Goddess does not imbue her with the powers of the Black Panther, instead rejecting her due to her lifelong jealousy of her brother's mantle and her arrogance in its presence.
-When the powerful villain Morlun threatens to annihilate Wakanda entirely, Shuri takes on the Black Panther identity and outfit anyway, and manages to both save Wakanda and resurrect her comatose brother.
-Through her humble act of self-sacrifice she earns the mantle of the Black Panther, and the Panther Goddess grants her its accompanying powers.
+However, when she consumes the herb, Bast rejects her due to her jealousy and arrogance.
+When Morlun threatens to annihilate Wakanda entirely, Shuri takes on the Black Panther identity and outfit regardless, and manages to save Wakanda and resurrect her comatose brother.
+Through her humble act of self-sacrifice she earns the mantle of Bast, who grants her its accompanying powers.